 This should be a valid REST API endpoint.

-https://gitlab.example.com/api/v4/The endpoint url should end with
+https://gitlab.example.com/api/v4/.
+Please note: the endpoint URL should end with

 Proxy URL (Optional)